What does consignment mean…

 What kinds of equipment does Voelker Research accept?

 Some items are very popular.
 Other items may simply not sell.
 Voelker Research will help evaluate each item when it comes in to determine if it is desirable to our customer base.
 If not, we will not accept the consignment.
 Here are a few guidelines:

-- Systems must be a Mac computer with an Intel or better processor(must be capable of running OS X 10.6 or better)
+- Systems must be a Mac computer with an Intel Core i5 or better processor(must be capable of running OS X 10.12 or better)

 - Printers must connect to a Mac through a standard port (USB/Ethernet/Thunderbolt/Wifi/BlueTooth) and use laser printing technology(no ink jet)

-- Standalone hard drives must be 1TB or larger.
+- Standalone hard drives must be4TB or larger.